Updated August 31, 2020.

-Try Cookiebot for free today and scan your website to know all cookies and similar technologies, both first and third party.
+Try Cookiebot CMP free for 30 days and scan your website to know all cookies and similar technologies, both first and third party.

 The California Consumer Privacy Act (CCPA) is setting the bar for the rest of the US when it comes to data privacy rights.
 For now, only California residents will enjoy the newfound empowerment and ownership over their personal information, but the rest of the nation is looking west.

 As an example of the country-wide impact of the CCPA, Microsoft announced in November 2019 that it will not only comply with CCPA consumer rights in California but will expand them to all US customers.

 The CCPA’s extraterritorial scope means that if a company in New York or Texas collects the personal information of more than fifty thousand California residents annually, they are obligated to comply with the CCPA.

 Collecting the personal information of 50.000 California residents per year may sound like a lot of data – but considering that the definition of personal information in the CCPA is so expansive that it includes cookies and IP addresses, a lot of companies might find themselves liable for compliance.

 It is likely that a lot of companies all over the world will reach this threshold, have their data practices fall under the definition of sale and be obligated to achieve compliance with the CCPA.

 That’s because simply having third party cookies and trackers on your company’s website might make you liable for CCPA compliance.